dikidev/HTML-and-CSS/01_Project- Credit Card Landing Page/readme.md

-# Replicate the Following Output
+# Replicated the below design

 `Assests are Provided!`